How to look for records of... Parliament

 Journals

-The Journals are the formal minute of proceedings in the House of Commons and House of Lords.
+The Journals are the formal daily minutes of the House of Commons and House of Lords.
+They record what was done rather than what was said.

 House of Commons Journals from 1835-2015 are available online via Parliament’s website.
 Some Commons Journals pre 1835 are available online via British History Online.